alclary/CS-361_Erik-Microservice/microservice/README.md

 # JSON Object Microservice

 ## About
-This microservice is impelmented to transforms JSON objects from the _Sample Input_ to the _Sample Output_ formatting, listed below.
+This microservice is impelmented to transforms JSON objects from the _Sample Input Data_ to the _Sample Output Data_ formatting, listed below.
 It utilizes synchronous ZeroMQ sockets for the data transfer between the server and the client.
 Please review the _Sample Input_ and  _Sample Output_ sections below to understand the expected input and output results.
 Example calls and a UML sequence diagram are also provided to illustrate the communication flow between the server and client.
 The microservice file is listed as _json_server.py_.

 ### Dependencies: